Megan Rapinoe: 2009–2011: Women's Professional Soccer

 Rapinoe was selected second overall in the 2009 WPS Draft by the Chicago Red Stars for the inaugural season of Women's Professional Soccer (WPS), the highest division of soccer in the United States at the time.
-She was on the starting lineup in 17 of the 18 games in which she appeared for the Red Stars for a total of 1375 minutes on the pitch.
-Rapinoe scored two goals and assisted on three others.
-In August 2009, she was named to the league's All-Star Team and played in the 2009 WPS All-Star Game against Swedish Damallsvenskan champions Umeå.
-In 2010, she started in 19 of the 20 games in which she appeared for the Red Stars.
-She scored one goal.
+She scored two goals and assisted on three others during her debut season for the Red Stars.
+In August 2009, she was named to the league's All-Star Team and played in the 2009 WPS All-Star Game against the Swedish team Umeå, who were champions of the Damallsvenskan league.
+In 2010, Rapinoe appeared in 20 games and scored one goal.